vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/flag.svg" width="20" height="20"> Events

-* A subdomain can display any number of Events on the subdomain's home page, or the subdomain's calendar.
+* A subdomain portal can display any number of events on the subdomain's home page, or the subdomain's calendar.
-    - To appear in the Event listing page or the calendar, the Event must first be 'Published'.
+    - To appear in the event listing home page or the calendar, the event must first be 'Published'.
-    - When setting up a subdomain, there is a section where you can export Events fom your account.
+    - When setting up a subdomain, there is a section where you can export events fom your account.
-    - Events which are not yet published appear in grey text, but are still candidates to be exported (though not visible until published).
+      - Events which are not yet published appear in grey text, but are still candidates to be exported (though not yet visible).

-After clicking on a subdomain's title, you will redirect to the subdomain's [main events](./events.md) page.
+As an admin user, clicking on a subdomain's title will redirect you to the subdomain's [main events](./events.md) home page.

-To provide access to anonymous or ad-hoc users, admin users can apply the [allow guest login](./users.md) feature which allows anonymous users the ability to access your portal.
+* To provide access to anonymous or ad-hoc users, admin users can apply the [allow guest login](./users.md) feature which allows anonymous users the ability to access the subdomain portal.